TomWright/dasel/README.md

 dasel put document -f <file> -o <out> -p <parser> -m <selector> -d <document-parser> <document>
 ```

-If you want to create an empty object just omit the type flag and the values.

 #### Arguments

 ##### `-f`, `--file`